 - 1. All recordings shall be retained for a period consistent with the requirements of the records retention schedule set forth in Wis.
 Stat.§ 978.07, but in no event for a period less than 180 days from the date of recording. - 2.
 BWC data that captures any of the following shall be retained until final disposition of any investigation, case or complaint to which the data pertain, or for the periods set forth in Wis.
 Stat. § 978.06, whichever is longer: - a.
 An encounter that resulted in the death of any individual or alleged physical injury to an individual; - b.
 An encounter that resulted in a custodial arrest; - c.
-A search during an authorized temporary questioning as described in Wis.
-Stat. § 968.25 (i.e. a Terry Stop); - d.
-An encounter that included the use of force by a law enforcement officer (this does not apply to the destruction of an injured wild animal). - 3.
-BWC data that is used in a criminal, civil or administrative proceeding may not be destroyed except: upon final disposition, including appeals; upon a determination from the court or hearing examiner that the data is no longer needed; upon an order from the court or hearing examiner; or when the record is considered obsolete under Wis.
-Stat. § 978.07. - 4.
-A request for retention of BWC footage beyond 180 days may be made by: a law enforcement officer; a law enforcement agency; police and fire commission; a prosecutor; a defendant; or a court that determines that the BWC data has evidentiary value in a prosecution.
-Any other person who wishes to make a preservation request must submit an open records request to the District Attorney's Office within 180 days after the date of the recording. - 5.
-No data from a body camera used on a law enforcement officer may be destroyed during the period specified in Wis.
-Stat. § 19.35(5).
+A search during an authorized temporary questioning as described in § 968.25 (i.e. a Terry Stop); - d.
+An encounter that included the use of force by a law enforcement officer (does not apply to the destruction of an injured wild animal) - 3.
+BWC data that is used in a criminal, civil or administrative proceeding may not be destroyed except: upon final disposition, including appeals; upon a determination from the court or hearing examiner that the data is no longer needed; upon an order from the court or hearing examiner; or that the record is considered obsolete under Wis.
+Stats. § 978.07. - 4.
+A request for retention of BWC footage beyond 180 days may be made to the Custodian of Records for the Milwaukee County District Attorney's Office by: a law enforcement officer; a law enforcement agency; police and fire commission; a prosecutor; a defendant; or a court that determines that the

+BWC data has evidentiary value in a prosecution.
+Any other person who wishes to make a preservation request must submit an open records request to the department within 180 days after the date of the recording.

+5. No data from a body camera used on a law enforcement officer may be destroyed during the period specified in s.
+19.35(5).